schlatterbeck/pgapack/README.rst

    than the sequential version *on this problem*: The parallel version needs additional communication overhead which results in faster execution only when the execution time of the evaluation is large compared to the communication overhead.
+This is not the case for this (very simple) problem.

 Structure of the Distribution Directory
 =======================================